Clytage/rfid-security/README.md

 ### License

-This project is licensed under The 3-Clause BSD License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under The 3-Clause BSD License - see the [LICENSE](LICENSE) file for more details.